Affiliate links on Android Authority may earn us a commission. Learn more.

 This is a very pretty watch.

-At 462ppi, the GT 2’s display is incredibly sharp — sharper even than Huawei’s latest flagship phone.
-The AMOLED panel is nice and bright outdoors, but could be slightly brighter at its highest setting.
+At 326ppi, the GT 2’s display is incredibly sharp.
+The AMOLED panel is nice and bright outdoors but could be slightly brighter at its highest setting.
 It’s not much of a worry for me here in the dreary UK, but this could be an issue for those in sunnier places.

-Don’t miss: Garmin Venu review: Garmin goes OLED
+Don’t miss: Garmin Venu 2 review: A worthy sequel

 The Watch GT 2 relies on a pin-based charging puck.
 It’s a shame it doesn’t also charge over the almost-ubiquitous Qi standard, meaning you can’t replenish it using the reverse wireless charging option on the Mate 30 Pro.
 However, the puck does use USB-C, which is a nice touch, and puck charging is much faster than wireless.